KiayangQ/paperdigger/README.md

 ![center](man/figures/PIC3.jpg)

-You file will be stored in a file folder called “paperxxxxx”.
+**The downloaded paper** will be stored in a file folder called “paperxxxxx”.
 You can find the file folder in the current working directory.

 In addition, when the download is finished, you will see a summary table about how many papers you have successfully downloaded(success = 1).